Get 80% off your plan for your first 6 months.*

 Step 1: Market research and idea generation

-Market research validates your business idea by analyzing customer needs, competitor strategies, and market opportunities.
-This reduces risk and improves your chances of success.
+Market research validates your business idea by analysing customer needs, competitor strategies, and market opportunities.
+This increases your confidence and improves your chances of success.

-- Market reports: Use existing data to identify trends and gaps
+• Market reports: identify trends and gaps using existing data

 Step 2: Choose your products and niche